The best baby gate has

 - A secure, stable mount.
 Pressure-mounted gates for hallways and doorways should easily maintain tension.
 Gates for use at the top of stairs must be hardware-mounted in order to prevent children from toppling them.

 - Easy-to-use latches.
 The best baby gates feature latches that are easy for adults to open with one hand, but impossible for toddlers to figure out.

 - Doors that open the right direction.
-If the baby gate will be used in hallways and other busy areas, look for one with doors that open in both directions A single-direction option is better for the top of the stairs and should swing open away from stairs.
+If the baby gate will be used in hallways and other busy areas, look for one with doors that open in both directions.
+A single-direction option is better for the top of the stairs and should swing open away from stairs.

 - The right height.
-A baby gates must be at least 22 inches to obtain certification from the Juvenile Products Manufacturers Association.
+A baby gate must be at least 22 inches tall to obtain certification from the Juvenile Products Manufacturers Association.
 Better yet, look for one that's at least three quarters of your child's height to prevent climbing, but don't rely on baby gates to contain children much past age 2, note experts at ConsumerReports.org.
 Parents may find taller gates more convenient since they won't require stooping to use.